20 Best Things to Do in Athens, Greece

-7. Explore the Flea Market and Streets of Plaka
+9. Explore the Monastiraki Flea Market and Streets of Plaka

-This list wouldn’t be “the best things to do in Athens” without including the exploration of the streets in Athens.
-You will find lots of great shopping and amazing local food around the Flea Market.
+This list wouldn’t be “the best things to do in Athens” without including exploring the streets in Athens.
+Don’t know what to buy in Greece You will find lots of great shopping including souvenirs and amazing traditional Greek Food around the Monastiraki Flea Market.

 Tip: Don’t forget to stop by Hans and Gretel Sweets for the most amazing waffle ice cream cones or wander down the most picturesque streets in Plaka.
 If you’re around during sunset, stop into one of the many rooftop restaurants for an amazing view of the Acropolis all lit up!

-Finally to end my 8 best things to see in Athens is the Areopagus.
+Another one of the best things to do in Athens is the Areopagus.
 Enjoy an amazing sunset located right below the Acropolis!
 The Areopagus rock offers panoramic views making it perfect for the most epic sunset.